 Don’t wait to contact a hypoxia law firm.
 At LawMD, many of our attorneys are also licensed medical professionals.
 We have decades of legal and medical insights that we are ready to utilize in pursuing the justice and fair compensation you and your child deserve.

 Contact us online via our request form or call our office at (888) 695-2963 today.
 We offer free initial consultations and serve clients throughout the United States.

 Simply put, hypoxia is a medical term for oxygen deprivation.
 Hypoxia occurs when your baby’s oxygen supply is limited or cut off altogether, and it can affect your baby’s brain or organs.

 When babies are in the womb, they receive oxygen through the blood, which is transferred through the umbilical cord.
 One of the common ways in which hypoxia occurs involves the crushing of the umbilical cord.
 Another common cause of hypoxia is when the mother’s blood pressure unexpectedly drops.

 Unfortunately, hypoxia can happen at any point during gestation.
 Blood pressure in the mother can rise and fall at any point.
 However, during labor and delivery, there are certain standards used to monitor the baby’s well-being, such as fetal heart rate monitoring.
 These new standards can alert medical professionals to hypoxia.
 When the monitoring doctor/nurse notices signs of fetal distress, action can be taken to help prevent permanent damage.

-If your baby suffered permanent injuries from hypoxia, contact a Washington, D.C. birth injury lawyer who can help you determine if medical malpractice played a role in your child’s injuries.
+If your baby suffered permanent injuries from hypoxia, contact Nationwide birth injury lawyers who can help you determine if medical malpractice played a role in your child’s injuries.